stuttgart-things/docs/presentations/dagger/home/intro.md

   "
 />

-- push your code, wait in silence, and hope everything worked — like throwing code into a black box and praying it doesn’t catch fire. 🔥🙏
+> _Push your code, wait in silence, and hope everything worked 🔥🙏

 ---